sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ##### Step 4: Create an instance of the component into a variable

 We want to show the like button next to the listing title.
-In SWT, where that title is shown depends on whether the listing page is viewed on mobile or on desktop.
+In the template, where that title is shown depends on whether the listing page is viewed on mobile or on desktop.
 Because of this, we want to set the whole instance into a constant, so we can pass it to the correct contexts.

 ```diff
 +  const sectionLikes = (